antoniocardososf/salasituacaosaude/README.md

 Sala de Situação de Saúde is a web-based information system that uses Internet web technologies.

-It delivers information and services to users, or other information systems/applications, about the health situation in Campina Grande - Paraíba.
+It delivers information and services to users, or other information systems/applications, about the health situation in Campina Grande - Paraíba - Brazil.

-The information system is based on well-known web technologioes like:
+The information system is based on well-known web technologies like:

 - HyperText Markup Language (HTML): the standard markup language for web pages;
 - Cascading Style Sheets (CSS): the standard language used to style HTML documents;